 Sometimes called a fixed partial denture, a bridge replaces missing teeth with artificial teeth, looks great, and literally bridges the gap where one or more teeth may have been removed.
 The restoration can be made from gold, alloys, porcelain or a combination of these materials and is bonded onto surrounding teeth for support.

 Unlike a removable bridge, which you can take out and clean, a fixed bridge can only be removed by a dentist.

 An implant bridge attaches artificial teeth directly to the jaw or under the gum tissue.
 Depending on which type of bridge your dentist recommends, its success depends on its foundation.
 So it’s very important to keep your remaining teeth healthy and strong.

-It should be noted that in most situations an implant is the best solution for a missing tooth especially when cost is usually about the same for both procedures.
-If you have a missing tooth that you wish to replace we would love to discuss what options would work best for you.
+It should be noted that in most situations an implant is the best solution for a missing tooth especially when the cost is usually about the same for both procedures.
+If you have a missing tooth that you wish to replace, we would love to discuss what options would work best for you.